Kamorzy/AmethystTools/README.md

 # Amethyst Tools

-This is a mod for Minecraft that adds Amethyst tools
+This is a Fabric mod for Minecraft that adds Amethyst tools